bloom-solutions/lnx-spec/001-lnx-broker/readme.md

     Core->>LNX: Create quote
     Note right of Core: Core supplies LN invoice and the base currency (from currency) LNX-->>Core: Returns quote
-    Core-->>Customer: Show fiat amount to be deducted alt Enough funds
+    Note right of Core: LNX returns how much in the base currency is needed to pay the LN invoice Core-->>Customer: Show fiat amount to be deducted alt Enough funds
         Customer->>Core: Confirm withdrawal